 Joseph and Forrest survived the carnage by pure luck.
 There are two very different stories regarding how Joseph escaped the slaughter, so I included both of them below.
 It might well be that the second one actually meant to refer to Forrest rather than Joseph.

 Version #1 of how Joseph Savaged survived Quantrill's raid, from A History of Lawrence by Rev. Richard Cordley, 1895It was growing lighter now and (Quantrill and his men) traveled faster.
 As they drew near to the town they grew eager for blood...
 Just outside of the town two of them turned aside and rode into the yard of Mr. Joseph Savage, who then lived at the Hanscom place.
 They went up to his front door and knocked.
 Mr. Savage had the good fortune to be suffering with weak eyes at the time.
 He had just risen and was in the rear part of the house bathing his eyes.
 He heard the knock but could not go to the door till he had washed his eyes.
 He had seen the troop going by the house, but supposing them to be Union soldiers, he gave the matter no thought.
 As soon as he was able he went to the door and opened it just in time to see two horsemen riding out of his gate.
 His weak eyes undoubtedly saved his life.

-The last survivor of the band was Forrest Savage.
-He died peacefully in this house on August 17, 1915, his 89th year.
+Forrest was the last survivor of the band.
+A year after Lydia passed, he died peacefully in this house on August 17, 1915, his 89th year.

 One more thing about Forrest...